Oxidation for Chronic Fatigue Syndrome and Fibromyalgia

 The second step of the naturopathic treatment for chronic fatigue syndrome and fibromyalgia is either ozone or ultraviolet blood irradiation.
 This is an older therapy which was used in American hospitals before interest was lost with the advent of the “cure” of infections with penicillin.
 Ultraviolet blood irradiation, with the addition of ozone, strongly stimulates the immune system to clear both acute, and in the case of chronic fatigue syndrome, multiple silent chronic infections.
 The mechanism involves oxidation, stimulation of cytokines that regulate the immune system, and vitamin D (which is often lacking from the limited sun in Richmond and Vancouver).
 I often find that ozone therapy alone gives the same results as ozone combined with ultraviolet blood irradiation.

-There are a few theorized mechanisms of how such a naturopathic treatment clears the multiple, silent, persistent chronic infections.
+There are a few theorized mechanisms of how such a naturopathic treatment may help addressing multiple, silent, persistent chronic infections.
 What we do know is that although the small amount of blood treated (100-250 mls) is disinfected of infections by the treatment, the mechanism does not involve a simple direct killing of infections in the blood because it is only a small portion of the total blood supply that is treated.

 One very plausible and likely mechanism is that the ozone or ultraviolet blood irradiation acts as a “auto vaccine,” in that the infections or toxins produced by the infection are present in the blood stream already.
 The combination of UV exposure and ozone acts to break down the germ or toxin, exposing new areas to the immune system when the blood is reinfused.
 The immune system then becomes activated, and over a few stimulations, these infections are no longer “silent” and they stimulate an appropriate response from the white blood cells.
 This is the same mechanism where a vaccine stimulates an immune response that confers protection from a specific infection.